abubakaransari14/pythonForDataAnalytics/README.md

 23. Count occurrences of a word in a sentence.
 24. Find the smallest missing number in a sorted list.
 25. Print all substrings of a given string.
+MEDIUM LEVEL (25 QUESTIONS)
+26. Implement a program to find the GCD and LCM of two numbers.
+27. Find all pairs in an array whose sum is equal to a target number.
+28. Remove all duplicate characters from a string.
+29. Implement a function to flatten a nested list.
+30. Create a function to count words in a text file.
+31. Find the intersection and union of two sets without using built-in methods.
+32. Write a Python class for a bank account with deposit and withdraw methods.
+33. Sort a list of dictionaries by a specific key.
+34. Check if two strings are anagrams.
+35. Implement a binary search algorithm.
+36. Generate random passwords of given length.
+37. Implement a program to rotate elements of a list k times.
+38. Find the first non-repeating character in a string.
+39. Implement a Caesar cipher for text encryption and decryption.
+40. Find the longest word in a given sentence.
+41. Create a decorator that measures the execution time of a function.
+42. Count the number of uppercase and lowercase letters in a string.
+43. Find the most frequent element in a list.
+44. Implement matrix addition and multiplication.
+45. Reverse the order of words in a sentence.
+46. Check if a given string has balanced parentheses.
+47. Implement a mini calculator using functions.
+48. Find the missing number in a sequence 1 to n.
+49. Check if a number is perfect (sum of divisors = number).
+50. Simulate a dice roll using random numbers.